-Designed by Toshiko Mori and completed in 2014, the Artist Residency and Cultural Centre in Senegal is an ecologically sensitive meeting place that demonstrates how art and architecture can be part of rural life.
+Designed by Toshiko Mori and completed in 2014, the Thread Artist Residency and Cultural Centre in Senegal serves as a testament to the power of architecture in enhancing community life.
+Situated amidst the rural landscape, this ecologically sensitive meeting place embodies sustainable design principles, showcasing how art and architecture can seamlessly integrate into rural life.

 A parametric transformation of the traditional pitched roof achieved through a process of inversion collects rainwater, creating a viable source for new agricultural projects during the eight-month dry season.